 Are there any risks?

 To reduce your chance of irritation, you should stick to lower concentrations.
-"The maximum concentration of glycolic acid that can be used on this area is 8 to 10 percent, but even that can be irritating, so the lower the concentration the better," Garshick said.
+"The maximum concentration of glycolic acid that can be used on this area is eight to 10%, but even that can be irritating, so the lower the concentration, the better," Garshick says.
 And it should be used sparingly, only one to two times per week.

 Made with glycolic acid, along with a prebiotic and probiotic blend, this deodorant works to reduce odor and strengthen skin.
 The multi-use formula can be used all over to tackle sweaty areas, from your chest to your feet, and prevent chafing.